Botche/countries-api-use-case-1/README.md

     2. The result is empty collection
 6. Pass "ascend" to sort parameter
     1. Pass "ascend" to sort parameter
-    2. The result is all countries sorted acsending by common name
+    2. The result is all countries sorted ascending by common name
 7. Pass "descend" to sort parameter
     1. Pass "descend" to sort parameter
     2. The result is all countries sorted descending by common name